-- The location, status, timetable, and additional details regarding the 100 acre agricultural park required in conjunction with a Land Use Commission decision (Docket No. A89-649); and - The status of the pledges by Lanai Company, Inc., 2. to donate 15 acres and 100 acres for affordable housing, and details such as location, income ranges, whether units are for sale or rent, type required off-site units, extent of infrastructure, who would pay for such infrastructure, extent of County participation in these projects. these projects, and whether the sites are suitable or feasible for the development of affordable housing.
+- 1. The location, status, timetable, and additional details regarding the 100 acre agricultural park required in conjunction with a Land Use Commission decision (Docket No. A89-649); and - 2.
+The status of the pledges by Lanai Company, Inc., to donate 15 acres and 100 acres for affordable housing, and details such as location, income ranges, whether units are for sale or rent, type of units, extent of required off-site infrastructure, who would pay for such infrastructure, extent of County participation in these projects, and whether the sites are suitable or feasible for the development of affordable housing.